greqov/sowa/README.md

 To install `SOWA`, `SOWARU` layouts on Windows look into _/windows_ folder:

-- _/windows/kanata_ folder contains kanata files; just copy this folder (to `C:\bin\kanata\` for example), copy latest `sowa-60.kbd` config file inside, launch with `kanata-launcher.bat`.
+- _/windows/kanata_ folder contains kanata files; just copy this folder (to `C:\bin\kanata\` for example), copy the latest `sowa-60.kbd` config file inside, launch with `kanata-launcher.bat`.
 All those files here in for quick setup only.
 You can do this manually, no need to download suspicious `*.exe` files from Internet.

 - _/windows/sowaru_ folder contains files for installing Cyrillic `SOWARU` layout; those files were generated from `sowaru.klc` keyboard file in [Microsoft Keyboard Layout Creator (MSKLC)](https://www.microsoft.com/en-us/download/details.aspx?id=102134).
 I believe you only need amd64 files here but I saved them all just in case.
 Run `setup.exe` to install `SOWARU` layout.
 Go to System settings -> Language settings -> Prefered languages -> Russian -> Options -> Add a keyboard -> SOWARU.
 Reboot.
 Please reboot.
 You may also want to setup hotkeys to switch between `ЙЦУКЕН` and `SOWARU` layouts (in case of using 2 cyrillic layouts).

+## Some "flaws" and annoyances

+SOWA layout is not ideal and it has worse metrics because some fingers have access to few keys while others fingers "overloaded".

+- it's quite hard to press `k` key (kick, king, like);
+- I'm not fan of `br`, `rb`, `mb`, `bm`, `wn` bigrams (brown, down, backwards);

 ## Other files